2024 Doha Diamond League

 The 2024 Seashore Group Doha Diamond League was the 26th edition of the annual outdoor track and field meeting in Doha, Qatar.
 Held on 10 May at the Suheim bin Hamad Stadium, it was the third leg of the 2024 Diamond League – the highest level international track and field circuit.
 Beginning in 2024, it was sponsored by Seashore Group.

 The meeting was highlighted by world leads from Kenny Bednarek and Alison Dos Santos, who ran the fastest 400 metres hurdles time set before June of any year.
 Some non-Diamond League events also served as the West Asian Athletics Championships for 2024.

-Results
+Diamond events results

 Athletes competing in the Diamond League disciplines earned extra compensation and points which went towards qualifying for the 2024 Diamond League finals.
 First place earned 8 points, with each step down in place earning one less point than the previous, until no points are awarded in 9th place or lower.
 In the case of a tie, each tying athlete earns the full amount of points for the place.